youssoftraboulsi/Hand-finger-counting/README.md

-# Hand-finger-counting
+# Hand finger counting
-(Don't forget to take a look at the demo video attached to this project)

 We present a real-time finger counting project using Python (OpenCV and NumPy).

 The developed system quickly recognizes the hand fingers being help up and counts them from a live video input.

+(Don't forget to take a look at the demo video attached to this project)

 The main steps of the project are: